MP for Old Bexley and Sidcup

 Shadow Minister (Culture, Media and Sport)

-Louie French is a Conservative MP for Old Bexley and Sidcup, first elected in 2021.
-He currently serves as Shadow Minister for Culture, Media and Sport, and has sat on the Public Accounts Committee and several Bills committees in Parliament.
+Louie French is a Conservative MP for Old Bexley and Sidcup, elected in December 2021.
+He currently serves as Shadow Minister for Culture, Media and Sport, and has previously held culture-related shadow roles and a range of parliamentary committee assignments, including work on the Football Governance Bill, the Procurement Bill and pensions-related scrutiny.

-Has 15 declared financial interests, including 11 entries for gifts, benefits and hospitality from UK sources, two miscellaneous entries, one donation or other support for MP activities, and one entry for visits outside the UK.
+He has 16 declared financial interests, including 11 entries for gifts, benefits and hospitality from UK sources, 2 entries for donations and other support to activities as an MP, plus miscellaneous entries and visits outside the UK.

 Generated 21 February 2026